admiralyeoj/resume/resume.md

 <p class="date">Sept 2017- July 2022</p>

 - **Website Development**: Collaborate with team members to develop and launch over 40 websites across multiple verticals, driving innovation and increasing the customer base.
-- **Custom Solutions**: Worked directly with clients to help build custom Wordpress themes and plugins to create the functionality requested.
-This includes working with APIs such as Quickbooks, Google Maps, CRMs, ect.
-I have helped plan and build all these sites from an internal base theme that I helped develop for ease of use.
+- **Custom Solutions**: Worked directly with clients to help build custom WordPress themes and plugins to create the functionality requested.
+This includes working with APIs such as Quickbooks, Google Maps, CRMs, etc. I have helped plan and build all these sites from an internal base theme that I helped develop for ease of use.
 - **Project Management**: Conduct scope and proposal writing for projects and retainers, performing risk analysis and mitigation throughout the project life cycle.

-**Technologies used:** Using PHP, Wordpress and Woocommerce, for the framework of websites.
-We used Teamwork Projects for our planning and project management needs.
-Also had some experience building web applications in a few javascript frameworks
+**Technologies used:** Built websites using PHP with WordPress and WooCommerce as the foundational frameworks.
+Managed project planning and workflows with Teamwork Projects.
+Additionally, I have experience developing web applications using various JavaScript frameworks.

 ### Digital Marketing Group
 #### Web Developer, *New Philadelphia, OH*